Camp Banning |

 (1867 - 1868), near Kelso

-An outpost of Camp Cady, built to protect an important water source in the desert.
+An outpost of Camp Cady, built to protect an important water source in the desert, located on the old Mojave Government Road.
 Ruins of the stone walls still remain.
 Located six miles northeast of town.

 Camp Rock Springs